Migration From IPv4 to IPv6 Is Happening Due To Depletion Of IP Addresses In IP version 4| HitechNectar

 IP is used in combination with a high-level protocol TCP which stands for Transmission Control Protocol.
 TCP sets up a virtual connection between the sender and receiver systems.

 Networks use TCP/IP for two principal purposes:

 - Location addressing

 These are executed with the help of IP addresses.
-IP address is a numerical label assigned to each device connected to a computer network which uses IP.
+An IP address is a numerical label assigning each connecting device to a computer network that uses IP.

 So what’s the difference between IPv4 and IPv6?

 IPv6 is the next-gen internet protocol version which is an upgrade over the previous v4.
 The major difference between v4 and v6 is the bit address.